Sharpie/RTikZDevice/README.md

 ---

+#### Contributors
+The following people contributed to this release of the tikzDevice:

+- Lorenzo Isella contributed bug reports and examples that led to the discovery of a bug in fontsize calculations that appeared when certain LaTeX commands were used to change the active font.

+- Vivianne Vilar for spotting spelling and grammar errors in the vignette.

 #### New Features

-- "console" option
+- "console" option for directing tikz() output back into the R console instead of to a file.

-- "sanitize" option (and new options)

-- tikzCoord
+- Preliminary support for a "sanitize" option which allows automatic escaping of characters that have special meaning to TeX like "$" and "%".

+- tikzAnnotate() and tikzCoord() functions.  tikzAnnotate() allows arbitrary LaTeX code to be injected into the output stream of an active tikz() graphics device.  tikzCoord() is a wrapper for tikzAnnotate() that inserts named locations into the graphics code.
+  These locations may be referenced by other TikZ drawing commands.

 #### Bug Fixes

-- Bad colon in the DESCRIPTION file.
+- Removed bad colon in the DESCRIPTION file.

 - Proper fontsize calculations now include ps from par() and fontsize from gpar().
 This fixes issues with lattice-based graphics such as ggplot2.

-- Metrics are now calculated properly for fonts other than Computer Modern.
+- Metrics are now calculated properly when commands like
+  \renewcommand\rmdefault are used to adjust the active font.

-- % signs in labels.
+- Sanitization of % signs in labels.

 - The package no longer overwrites user customizations set in places like .Rprofile with default values when loaded.